petersaunders/MLforDA/KMeansClustering/kmeans.md

 This plot shows that this data doesn't really contain an obvious second cluster.
 It was not unreasonable to assume that there might be clusters (e.g. those with a liver disorders and those without) but there is no clear evidence in the data to support this.

+This investigation didn't find clear evidence of clusters in blood test results for liver disorers and showed that a regression or decision tree approach would probably be more effective.